Trading Psychology

 The psychology that matters at this stage is not “control your fear.”
 It’s:

-Most traders fail this layer not because they’re emotionally fragile, but because they’re bored.
-They’re not running an edge problem.
-They’re running a “trading is too quiet, let me invent some action” problem.
+Most traders fail this layer not because they’re emotionally fragile, but because they’re in a hurry to make money.
+They’re not running into an edge problem.
+They’re running into a “trading is going to make me rich” problem.

-Every layer-3 problem in trading collapses into one question: are you willing to be disciplined for years before you get rich?
+Every layer-3 problem in trading collapses into one question: Are you willing to be disciplined for years before you get rich?
 If yes, the rest of this article is for you.
-If no, the Toughen Up or Get Out conversation is the more honest place to start.
+If not, the Toughen Up or Get Out conversation is the more honest place to start.

 The 7 Deadly Sins of Trading

-After 17 years and an embarrassing number of mistakes, I’ve identified the seven repeating mistakes that cause the vast majority of trader losses.
+After 17 years and an embarrassing number of (sometimes public) mistakes, I’ve identified the seven repeating mistakes that cause the vast majority of trader losses.
 I call them the 7 Deadly Sins of Trading.
-Every emotional pattern you’ve ever had at the screens shows up as one of these:
+Every emotional pattern you’ve ever had at your trading screen shows up as one of these:

-2. Gut-feel breakout calls — taking trades on hunch rather than confirmed signal.
+- Gut-feel breakout calls – taking trades on a hunch rather than a confirmed signal.

-3. Entries without volume confirmation — trading the chart while ignoring the participation.
+- Entries without professional confirmation – trading the chart while ignoring the participation.

-7. Letting winners turn into losers — failure to honour your own exit rules.
+- Letting winners turn into losers – failure to honor your own exit rules.

 This is the master list.
-Every spoke article on this site that mentions a psychology problem maps back to one of these seven sins.
+Every trading psychology article on this site that mentions a psychology problem maps back to one of these seven sins.

-The reason this framework works — and the reason I think it’s better than the abstract “fear and greed” framing the rest of the SERP relies on — is that it converts feelings into behaviours.
+The reason this framework works – and the reason I think it’s better than the abstract “fear and greed” framing – is that it converts feelings into behaviors.
 “I had a bad day” is just a feeling.
 “I committed Sins 4, 5, and 7 today” is an actionable diagnosis.

-To make that diagnosis automatic, I built a free Excel trading log that tracks the 7 Sins for you.
-You input your trades; it scores you on the sins; you see your repeat patterns in black and white.
+To make that diagnosis automatic, I built a free spreadsheet trading log that tracks the 7 Sins for you.
+For each of your daily trades, you score yourself on the sins committed; you see your repeat patterns in black and white.
 Most traders are in denial about which sins they actually commit.
 The spreadsheet ends the denial.
-Get it (and the full method for using it) here: Trading Log: Free Excel Download to Fix Your Mistakes.
+Get it (and the full method for using it) here: Trading Log: Free Spreadsheet Download to Fix Your Mistakes.

 When You’ve Already Blown Your Account

 If you’ve blown up an account, you’re not alone.
-It happened to me too — within three months of attending Larry Williams’ Million Dollar Challenge, I’d built a TradeStation system from his methods, deployed it, and blown the test account.
+It happened to me too – within three months of attending Larry Williams’ Million Dollar Challenge, I’d built a TradeStation system from a version of his methods, deployed it, and then blew a real-money account in record time!

 Blowing up isn’t fundamentally a psychology problem.
-It’s almost always a money-management problem masquerading as a psychology problem.
-But once it happens, the psychology problem is real — confidence is gone, fear is up, and the urge to either quit entirely or revenge-trade your way back is overwhelming.
+It’s almost always an indicator system or money management problem masquerading as a psychology problem.
+But once it happens, the psychology problem is real – confidence is gone, fear is up, and the urge to either quit entirely or revenge-trade your way back is overwhelming.

 The recovery sequence – including the four trader archetypes, the forensic review process, and the paper-trading reset – is in Blown Trading Account?
 Here’s How to Rebuild.